Haider Khan Hoti

 Ameer Haider Khan Hoti (امیر حیدر خان ہوتی; امير حېدر خان هوتي) is a Pakistani Pashtun politician who was the Chief Minister of Khyber Pakhtunkhwa from 2008 to 2013.
 During his government, the province was renamed from "North-West Frontier Province" to "Khyber Pakhtunkhwa."
-Hoti has been a member of the National Assembly of Pakistan since August 2018, and from June 2013 to May 2018.
+Hoti had also been a member of the National Assembly of Pakistan from August 2018 till August 2023 and from June 2013 to May 2018.
 He is the Senior Vice President of the Awami National Party (ANP).

 Personal life and education

 Hoti was born on 5 February 1971 to the former federal minister of Khyber Pakhtunkhwa, Azam Khan Hoti.
 Hoti is a nephew of Asfandyar Wali Khan, the president of ANP.
 He has two sons and one daughter.

 He received his education from Aitchison College, and graduated from Edwardes College Peshawar.

 Political career

 Hoti started his political career in 1990.

-Provincial Assembly of Khyber Pakhtunkhwa from Mardan constituency in 2002 Pakistani general election, but was unsuccessful.
+He ran for the Provincial Assembly of Khyber Pakhtunkhwa from Mardan constituency in the 2002 Pakistani general election, but was unsuccessful.

-He was elected for the first time to the Provincial Assembly of Khyber Pakhtunkhwa from PK-23 Mardan constituency in 2008 Pakistani general election.
+He was elected for the first time to the Provincial Assembly of Khyber Pakhtunkhwa from PK-23 Mardan constituency in the 2008 Pakistani general election.
 Following the election, he was elected as the Chief Minister of Khyber Pakhtunkhwa in March 2008 where he remained until March 2013.
 He is considered as the youngest and the longest-serving elected chief minister of Khyber Pakhtunkhwa.
+His cabinet consisted of 25-members, including Bashir Ahmad Bilour and Rahim Dad Khan as senior ministers.
+The government alliance consisted of the ANP, PPP, and two independents.

-He was elected to the National Assembly of Pakistan from NA-9 (Mardan-I) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan from NA-9 (Mardan-I) in the 2013 Pakistani general election.

 In 2014, he was elected as the provincial president of Awami National Party (ANP).

-He was re-elected to the National Assembly as a candidate of ANP from Constituency NA-21 (Mardan-II) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of ANP from Constituency NA-21 (Mardan-II) in the 2018 Pakistani general election.
+He was also elected to the Provincial Assembly on the same day in the 2018 Khyber Pakhtunkhwa provincial election as a candidate of ANP from PK-53 Mardan-VI.
+However, he chose to retain his National Assembly seat and vacate his Provincial Assembly seat.